In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 P.S. – Now that you’ve read through this entire article Pin the infographic below to your favorite money savings Pinterest board.

 Now that you finished reading and you now know there is a lot that can be done, here’s a much shorter printable Cut Your Spending Checklist.
 Simply put a check mark next to any money saving tips you’d like to try, and you’ll soon find your family saving at least $400 a month, which could mean cutting your spending in half for some of you!
+While switching to energy-efficient light bulbs and subscription paper towels might not seem like much, it all adds up!
 You can also check out more frugal tips here.
 Thanks to Kristy W. for helping everyone save paper and ink by putting together this short 4-page printable Cut Your Spending Checklist.
 After that, why don’t you check out our ultimate guide to setting up a budget as well?

 In full disclosure, this post contains affiliate links to help support The Budget Diet girl!